h43z/writeups/0323-intigriti.md

 fetch(url+responseHeaders)
 ```
 We start by constructing the URL for the `httpx` web tool.
 Remember what we talked about in the beginning `CORS`.
-The origin from where the snippet will be running is`editor.43z.one` and that's different from `httpx.43z.one`.
+The origin from where the snippet will be running is `editor.43z.one` and that's different from `httpx.43z.one`.
 That's why we need the browser to allow us our `CORS` request.
-We do that by telling the server (`httpx`) to respond with the header `access-control-allow-origin=*`.
+We do that by telling the server (`httpx`) to respond with the header `access-control-allow-origin:*`.
 This gives any origin the ability to read the response and potentially cache it.

 The next header controls how the browser will behave in caching this very response `cache-control=max-age=5`.
 It instructs the browser to cache the response for exactly 5 seconds.